shakes76/PatternAnalysis-2023/recognition/47571840-Adni-siamese/README.md

 TBA GRAPH

 Pairs of images are fed into the Siamese networks to generate their embeddings.
 The euclidean distance between the pair of embeddings are then calculated and passed into the contrastive loss during training.
-A classifier is added on top of a siamese network to classify Alzhemier's Disease.
+A classifier is added on top of a Siamese network to classify Alzhemier's Disease.

+The backbone architecture of the Siamese network is based on PyTorch's ResNet-18 with several modifications.
+The classifier's architecture consists of fully connected layers, utilising ReLU activation functions, dropout, and batch normalisations.
+Most importantly, the classifier model incorporates a pre-trained Siamese network, with its weights frozen during training.